Azure/communication-ui-library/docs/releases/creating-a-release.md

 1. Make a PR to merge the pre-release branch into main.

-## Step ∞
+## Step ∞ (Stable Only): Update Hero Samples

-*For stable release only*, update the hero samples to use the newly released stable package.
+Update the hero samples to use the newly released stable package.
 See [instructions for updating hero samples](./hero-samples.md).

 Samples should be updated within a week of the package release.